mikeeggertsen/bankbuddy/README.md

+### TESTS

+To run all tests, run the following command:

+- python3 manage.py test --debug-mode

 ### CELERY

 To run scheduled payment you will need to run both the Celery worker and Celery beat, which send the scheduled tasks to the worker to be processed.